Senza fine: Covers and appearances

 "Senza fine" has been the subject of numerous covers over the years, among which are those of Miranda Martino, Dean Martin, Peggy Lee, and Mike Patton.
 The song was incorporated into the 1965 motion picture The Flight of the Phoenix.
 Covers of that version were released in 1966 by Connie Francis, as "The Phoenix Love Theme," and by The Brass Ring, as "Love Theme From The Flight Of The Phoenix".

 "Senza fine" is performed in the 1972 Billy Wilder film Avanti!, the 2003 Isabel Coixet film My Life Without Me and the 2004 François Ozon film 5x2, and also appears in the 2002 horror film Ghost Ship, sung by singer Monica Mancini, although in the film the song is sung by the character played by Francesca Rettondini.

-Parts of the song are also used in the pilot for the TV Series "Rod Serling’s Night Gallery", Episode 1, Segment 3 "The Escape Route", when the main character, Josef Strobe looks at a painting of a fisherman and imagines himself in the painting.
+Parts of the song are also used in the pilot for Rod Serling's Night Gallery television series, Episode 1, Segment 3, "The Escape Route", when the main character, Josef Strobe, looks at a painting of a fisherman and imagines himself in the painting.